tjhorner/matterhook/README.md

 ## Setup

+### Docker

+There is a prebuilt Docker image on Docker Hub: `docker pull tjhorner/matterhook:latest`

+The Dockerfile for this image is in the root of this repo.

 ### Global config

 Either in a `config.json` or in your environment variables, you can set a `MATTERMOST_HOOK_URL` to be used globally across all hooks.
 Or you can set up the URL in hooks individually.